Agha Mohammad Khan Qajar: Reconquest of Georgia and the rest of the Caucasus

 At the same time, Agha Mohammad Khan marched directly on Tbilisi, with half of the army he crossed the Aras river.
 Some estimate his army had 40,000 men instead of 35,000.
 They attacked the heavily fortified Georgian positions of Heraclius II and Solomon on the southwestern limits of the city.
-Abandoned by several of his nobles, Heraclius II managed to mobilize around 5,000 troops, including some 2,000 auxiliaries from the neighbouring Imereti under its King Solomon II, a member of the Georgian Bagrationi Dynasty and thus distantly related to Heraclius II.
+Abandoned by several of his nobles, Heraclius II managed to mobilize around 5,000 troops, including some 2,000 auxiliaries from the neighbouring Imereti under its King Solomon II, a member of the Georgian Bagrationi dynasty and thus distantly related to Heraclius II.
 The Georgians offered a desperate resistance and succeeded in rolling back a series of Iranian attacks on 9 and 10 September.
 After that, it is said that some traitors informed the Iranians that the Georgians had no more strength to fight and the Qajar army cancelled their plan of returning to Iran.
 Early on 11 September, Agha Mohammad Khan personally led an all-out offensive against the Georgians.
 Amid an artillery duel and a fierce cavalry charge, the Iranians managed to cross the Kura River and outflanked the decimated Georgian army.
 Heraclius II attempted to mount a counterattack, but he had to retreat to the last available positions in the outskirts of Tbilisi.
 By nightfall, the Georgian forces had been exhausted and almost completely destroyed.
 The last surviving Georgian artillery briefly held the advancing Iranians to allow Heraclius II and his retinue of some 150 men to escape through the city to the mountains.
 The fighting continued in the streets of Tbilisi and at the fortress of Narikala.
 In a few hours, Agha Mohammad Khan was in full control of the Georgian capital, which was then completely sacked and its population massacred.
 The Iranian army marched back laden with spoil and carrying off some 15,000 captives.
 The Georgians had lost 4,000 men in the battle, the Iranians 13,000; a third of their total force.

-An eye-witness, having entered the city several days the bulk of the Iranian troops had withdrawn, described what he saw:
+An eyewitness, having entered the city several days the bulk of the Iranian troops had withdrawn, described what he saw: